Financial Aid Resources for J.D. Students

 NAOP Award Amount

-If you are already receiving law school gift aid (merit, need, and/or a donor-based scholarship, GOFP) at least in the amount of the NAOP award, then the Native American Opportunity Plan promise has been satisfied.
-However, if your law school gift aid does not fully cover UC systemwide fees and Student Services Fees, your Native American Opportunity Plan will cover the difference with additional funding.
+If you are already receiving gift aid (law school merit, need, and/or a donor-based scholarship, GOFP), veteran’s tuition benefits and/or external scholarships that are tuition specific and the total of your gift aid is equal to or more than your UC systemwide tuition, Student Services Fees and Professional Degree Supplemental Tuition, then the Native American Opportunity Plan promise has been satisfied.
+However, if your law school gift aid does not fully cover UC systemwide fees, Student Services Fees, and Professional Degree Supplemental Tuition, your Native American Opportunity Plan will cover the difference with additional funding.

 Examples:

-1. Your law school gift aid is $15,000.
+1. Your gift aid is $58,000.
 The Native American Opportunity Plan promise has been satisfied as your gift aid is greater than the NAOP award.

-2. Your law school gift aid is $10,000.
-You would receive an additional aid amount of $3,470 under the Native American Opportunity Plan.
+2. Your gift aid is $20,000.
+You would receive an additional aid amount of $37,772 under the Native American Opportunity Plan.

 • External Scholarships